Bayesian Neural Networks for Macroeconomic Analysis: Bayesian neural networks for macroeconomic data

 Our model assumes that $\nu_t = \log \sigma_t^2$ evolves according to an AR(1) process:

 with $\mu_\nu$ denoting the long-run level of the log-volatility, $\rho_\nu$ the persistence parameter and $\xi_\nu^2$ the state equation variance.
-This model assumes that the error variance evolves smoothly over time (if $\rho_\nu$ is close to 1) and feature their own shock.
+This model assumes that the error variance evolves rather smoothly over time and features its own shock.
 For later convenience, we let $\bm \nu = (\nu_1, \dots, \nu_T)'$ denote the full history of the log-volatilities and $\bm \beta_\nu = (\mu_\nu, \rho_\nu, \xi_\nu^2)'$ the parameters of the log-volatility state equation.